 - Johns Hopkins Hospital

-- Failing to appropriately appreciate that patient was at significant increased risk of suffering life-threatening bleed
+- Failing to appropriately appreciate that patient was at significantly increased risk of suffering life-threatening bleed

-- Failing to appropriate recognize the risk of bleeding associated with Heparin
+- Failing to appropriately recognize the risk of bleeding associated with Heparin

 - Failing to recognize increased risk of bleeding associated with placement of a nasogastric tube

 - Failing to appropriately manage and evaluate the patient's abnormal coagulation parameters

 - Failing to order a blood transfusion when necessary